- Overview

 Features and benefits

-The reporting structure of the Cash Management System assists you to identify cash surpluses and deficits within the interest being paid or earned by profit centres in various divisions, regions, branches or subsidiaries.
+The reporting structure of the cash management system helps you identify cash surpluses and deficits related the interest being paid or earned by profit centres in various divisions, regions, branches or subsidiaries.

 Category A – Single legal entity

-Available to entities in which all current accounts have the same company registration number.
+Available to entities with current accounts that all have the same company registration number.

 Category B – Single and multiple legal entities